How to Read a GitHub Profile: What the Stats Actually Mean

 StatFlare's GitHub analyzer displays a language breakdown as a visual chart, making it easy to spot a developer's dominant stack and secondary languages at a glance.
 This is particularly useful when researching developers for collaboration, hiring, or open source contribution.

-Analyze your YouTube channel for free
+Analyze any GitHub profile for free

-Enter any channel handle and get a full analytics dashboard with AI insights — no sign-in required.
+Enter any developer's username and get a full profile analytics dashboard — repos, stars, languages, and AI insights.